marcelkalveram/xstate-undoable/README.md

 While xState solved a lot of problems for me, not being able to go back in state history was a big deal-breaker.
 I had to extend the library to allow me to travel back in time.
 That's why I created this little wrapper around xState, which adds the pieces that were missing for me: going back, resetting the machine and retrieving the state machine's history.

+**How is this different from [History states](https://github.com/davidkpiano/xstate#history-states)?**

+History nodes allow you to transition back to the previous sub-state of a state node, but you can't go back any further in history.

+**Drawbacks**

 Be aware that this wrapper is stateful, storing the state machine's history in an internal array.
 This is contrary to what a simple non-interpreted state machine does, which is fully pure and doesn't store any internal state.

 This conflicts with the way that `transition` works (which is pure) since we're augmenting its behaviour to store its result.
 But this was an acceptable drawback for my use case, and I may consider extending this library with a `pure` version in the future.

+This also means you can't use interpreted machines with go-back behaviour, because there's no way to send a `goBack` event to the interpreted state machine yet.
+I might try to implement this feature at some point in the future.

 # Installation